Nano-scale Development of Plasmonic Amplifiers Based on 2D Materials

 Consortium Collaboration

-In the consortium led by THALES, leading experts from advanced research institutes, SMEs, and universities specializing in the growth and modeling of 2D materials, as well as THz source development and characterization, have come together to achieve such a groundbreaking vision.
+In the consortium led by THALES, leading experts from advanced research institutes, SMEs, and universities that specialize in the growth and modeling of 2D materials, as well as THz source development and characterization, have come together to achieve such a groundbreaking vision.

 Financiële details & Tijdlijn